-ScoreOS is an app that lets you operate and display virtualized scoreboards for various kinds of sports.
-I designed and partly developed multiple styles of scoreboards and other things for ScoreOS.
+ScoreOS is an app that lets you operate and display virtualized scoreboards for various sports.
+I designed and partly developed multiple styles of scoreboards and user interfaces for ScoreOS.

 Design of the Scoreboards

 When I had begun this ScoreOS job, the client requested me to design scoreboards for only basketball at first.
 Designing scoreboards for more sports were planned afterward if I’d do well making the basketball ones.

 The client wanted the scoreboards to come in multiple visual styles that users of ScoreOS can switch to as their preference.
 For the basketball scoreboards, we decided I’d design these three styles:

 - “Classic”: Emulates the look of a traditional physical scoreboard as seen in basketball arenas.
 (Screenshot shown at the top.)
 Uses mock LED panels with glowing and shading effects.

 - “Wood”: Similar to the classic style with a few differences, the most notable one being that the board of the scoreboard has a wood paneling texture, mimicking the surface of a basketball court.

 - “Virtual”: An abstract, non-skeuomorphic style using simple geometric shapes.

 I designed the scoreboards as mockup images that I created mainly in the image-editing software Adobe Photoshop.
 For some scoreboard elements (particularly the ones that would use SVG images), I used the vector graphic software Adobe Illustrator.

 Not only did I make scoreboards in different styles, but I also made them adaptable to a “full view,” a “ribbon view,” and a “bug view,” which are different sizes and shapes of scoreboard in ScoreOS.